There is a fine line between feeling energized and feeling stressed.

 - Chlorella Energy Shot – Chlorella is an algae that is incredibly nutrient dense, and earns its “superfood” title in a big way.
-It helps to detoxify your body from heavy metals and radiation, has an incredibly high concentration of chlorophyll to help your body eliminate toxins and helps regulate your hormones and metabolism while strengthening your immune system.
-Talk about SUPER
+It helps to detoxify your body from heavy metals and radiation, has an incredibly high concentration of chlorophyll to help your body eliminate toxins, helps regulate your hormones and metabolism while strengthening your immune system.
+Talk about SUPER.

-*How do you eat chlorella???
-You can add chlorella to your green juice or smoothie, or make my Chlorella Energy Shot with water and a squeeze of lemon — this is personally my favorite way:
+But the questions remains: how do you eat chlorella???
+You can add chlorella to your green juice or smoothie, or make my Chlorella Energy Shot with water and a squeeze of lemon <– this is my favorite way!

 Energizing Chlorella Shot

-– 1 tsp Chlorella (I use this brand), 1/3 Cup water, generous squeeze of lemon or lime
+– 1 tsp Chlorella (I use this one), 1/3 Cup water, generous squeeze of lemon or lime

-Our energy is directly dependent on the air and light that we consume.
+Our energy is directly dependant on the air and light that we consume.

-You could survive 3 weeks without eating food and 3 days without drinking water, but you will only survive 5 minutes without breathing.
-If we are committed to consuming good food, we should be even more committed to consuming fresh air and being thankful for each breath!
+You could survive 3 weeks without eating food, 3 days without drinking water, but only 5 minutes without breathing.
+If we are committed to consuming good food, we should be even more committed to consuming fresh air and being thankful for each breath!!